-You might know where your grandparents lived and their parents lived, but do you know where their ancestors lived?
+You might know where your grandparents lived and maybe where their parents lived, but do you know where their ancestors lived?

 Amazingly, your DNA could tell you.

-Or maybe they were part of the Virginia & Southern States African Americans, who began to migrate to the north in 1900.
+For example, it could tell you if they were connected to the Virginia & Southern States African Americans, who began to migrate to the north in 1900.

 And if you wanted to learn more about what your family was up to in the 1800s – and even before – Ancestry has billions of records you can search.